 Homeless residents may not be able to access those programs....

 If you are hungry or otherwise in need of assistance, please contact the Delaware

-Helpline by dialing 211.
+Helpline by dialing 211 or visiting the Food Bank’s Healthy Pantry Center.
 Visit the Delaware Helpline Website for more information

 and helpful resources.

 If you’re in need of monthly food assistance, apply for SNAP benefits.